netzke/netzke-core/README.md

 </html>
 ```

-In the view:
+Embed the component in the view:

 ```erb
 <%= netzke :hello_world %>
 ```

-Now let's see in more details what makes a Netzke component.
+Now let's see in more details what makes up a Netzke component.

 ## What is a Netzke component